dayton-outar/shillings/docs/README.md

 #### Tracy Trader, The Swing Income Trader

-Tracy Trader is described as the Swing Income Trader because she seeks to generate a steady stream of income from dividend-paying stocks but also is interested in the capital gains from stocks that increase in value.
-She swings from stock to stock for every opportunity to earn income despite the fees charged for this practice.
+Tracy Trader is described as the Swing Income Trader because she seeks to generate a steady stream of income from dividend-paying stocks but she is also interested in the capital gains from stocks that increase in value.
+She swings from stock to stock for every opportunity to earn income.
 She is indeed a short-term investor that is entertained and committed to the stock market more than the long-term investor.

 ![Buyer Persona for Tracy Trader](/.attachments/Buyer.Persona-Tracy.Trader-2.png)